 Experience becomes our best teacher when we experience the Best Teacher

 As the common saying goes, experience is the best teacher.
-But, then, we see so many people who just don’t seem to learn even from experience.
+But we see so many people who don’t learn from experience; they keep repeating the same mistakes.

 Still, we go through so many experiences in life.
-Not all of them go equally deeply inside us.
-And that’s not undesirable because we would otherwise get totally overwhelmed.
+Not all of them go equally deep inside us.
+And that’s not undesirable because otherwise we would get totally overwhelmed.
 We need to know which experiences to bounce off us and which to bind to us – that too is a lesson we can learn from experience.

 This discerning capacity is essentially about learning on the move.
-And such insight in the course of life or more precisely through the course of life comes not just by the theoretical knowledge we may have accumulated, but by a somewhat mystical presence of mind that enables us to recollect and apply that knowledge to our life’s situations.
+And such learning during the course of life comes not just by the theoretical knowledge we may have accumulated; it comes by a somewhat mystical presence of mind that enables us to recollect and apply that theoretical knowledge to our life’s situations.

 Such insights, intuitions and inspirations often come from a divine source, the indwelling manifestation of God within our hearts (Bhagavad-gita 15.15).
 And we can increase our receptivity to such inner guidance by cultivating a devotional disposition toward God, Krishna.
-He is the universal teacher in the universe which is ultimately meant to function like a university.
+He is the universal teacher, guiding us in a universe that is ultimately meant to function like a university.

-By practicing bhakti-yoga, when we experience the greatness and the sweetness of Krishna, we get such a taste for that divine experience that we seek to regain that experience repeatedly, through our various life-experiences.
+By practicing bhakti-yoga, when we experience Krishna’s greatness and sweetness, we delight in that divine experience.
+And that taste is so relishable that we seek it again and again, through our various life experiences.
 That’s how we seek the divine in our experiences and learn to gain divine insights from such experiences.

 Think it over: